run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 --prevent-privilege-escalation

-> Prevent the job’s container from gaining additional privileges after the job starts.
-Default is ``false``
+> Prevent the job’s container and all launched processes from gaining additional privileges after the job starts.
+Default is ``false``.
+For more information see [Privilege Escalation](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#privilege-escalation).

 --processes int